squaredcow/squaredcow.dev/content/posts/axyghjet/index.md

 In an article published in 2011 by _Marc Shapiro, Nuno Preguiça, Carlos Baquero, and Marek Zawirski_ named **"A comprehensive study of Convergent and Commutative Replicated Data Types."**[^1] they propose the design of shared data types capable of conflict-free eventual consistency.

-In which they elaborate:
+Quoting the Abstract:

 > Eventual consistency aims to ensure that replicas of some mutable shared object converge without foreground synchronisation.
 Previous approaches to eventual consistency are ad-hoc and error-prone.
 We study a principled approach: to base the design of shared data types on some simple formal conditions that are sufficient to guarantee eventual consistency.
 We call these types Convergent or Commutative Replicated Data Types (CRDTs).
 (2011) [^1]

 The infographic below displays an understandable glimpse of **eventual consistency** in _optimistic replications_.
+We will need at least this explanation as our bare minimum context to keep moving forward.

 ![The AP of CAP](/images/excalidraws/the_ap_of_cap.png) a).
 The AP of CAP